-The managed system may be any kind of networked device, like for instance, hubs, switches, routers, servers, and printers.
-Each holds information about it's own status and configuration, this information is known as MIB (Management Information Base).
+The managed system may be any kind of network device, like for instance, a hub, a switch, a router, a server, or a printer.
+Each holds information about its own status and configuration, this information is known as the MIB (Management Information Base).